calebj/calebj-cogs/README.md

 - `flags` for the regular expression, which are explained in detail [here](https://docs.python.org/3/howto/regex.html#compilation-flags)
   - this is how to set case sensitivity and newline behavior, among other things
   - default flags are `i` (case insensitive) and `s` (dot matches newline)
+- `multi-msg`: search for a match spanning several messages
+  - looks at the last 64 messages or 10 minutes, whichever is less.
+  - currently looks at per-user per-channel sequences; matches do not span users.
+  - **BIG SCARY WARNING:** greedy wildcards can match DOZENS OF MESSAGES!
+- `multi-join`: what string to join messages on (defaults to `\n`)
+ - if you want to match subsequent messages without any gaps, set this to `""` (empty)
 - `position`: controls which part of the message has to match (defaults to `anywhere`):
   - `start` : only looks at the beginning of the message (`re.match`)
   - `anywhere` : scans through the full message looking for a match (`re.search`)